 The alleged public indiscretions, according to the Florida representative, were not an isolated incident.

-So they wrote a letter to Nancy Pelosi suggesting that the clerk of the House, whose job it is to oversee the House page program, should no longer be in charge of the teenagers.
+So they wrote a letter to Nancy Pelosi suggesting that the clerk in the House, whose job it is to oversee the House Page program, should no longer be in charge of the teenagers.

 Capito said the problems with communication between board members that plagued the program in the past have only continued under new House leadership.

-Now the mail page here, the mayor with the uh, you know, the uh these two that were engaging in oral six, I mean, this kid, a real resume enhancement for the Democrat Party nomination in the future, a true leg up.
+Now, the mail page here, the mail for the, you know, the other, these two that were engaging in oral sex, I mean, this kid, a real resume enhancement for the Democrat Party nomination in the future, a true leg up.

-Uh you know, if Democrats want a second coming of Bill Clinton, I mean this kid, this page may be the guy, and it's all happening because Pelosi is not out there policing this like she promised.
+You know, if Democrats want a second coming of Bill Clinton, I mean, this kid, this page, may be the guy, and it's all happening because Pelosi is not out there policing this like she promised.

 Bob in Birmingham, Alabama.